 "It's not surprising that, based on an algorithm applied to the participants' answers, only 13 percent of the respondents come from a company that we would deem 'coherent,'" said Mainardi.
 (Based on a point system, the algorithm slates companies into three groups — coherent companies, those on the journey towards coherence and incoherent ones.)

 The survey results also point to the financial and growth rewards of coherence:

 - Executives who say their companies have very few (one to three) firm-wide strategic priorities are the most likely to say their companies have above average profitability and revenue growth (compared to those having more firm-wide strategic priorities or no list of priorities at all).

 - Executives who say their company's capabilities support the company's strategy are most likely to say profitability and revenue growth are above average.
 (The same is true of executives who say the company has a clear set of capabilities, versus those who say the company doesn't.)

 - Respondents whose companies are deemed coherent by the Booz & Company algorithm are most likely to say profitability and revenue growth are above average.
 (They are more than twice as likely to say their company has above-average profitability than those respondents whose company has been characterized as incoherent by the same algorithm.)

-The Essential Advantage: How to Win with a Capabilities-Driven Strategy www.theessentialadvantage.com www.booz.com/cds
+More information on The Essential Advantage: How to Win with a Capabilities-Driven Strategy, its authors and capabilities-driven strategy is available at www.theessentialadvantage.com and www.booz.com/cds.